I hope he does well.

 And I hope that he does good, too.

 Reading comprehension fail.
 Dries is saying that they will not develop new features if they have 15 critical bugs - they will keep the count beneath the stated number.
-They are doing this so that "at most the release is only 15 critical bugs away from being ready" ... the basic premise of this statement is that the release will not be ready until the 15 critical bugs are resolved.
+They are doing this so that "at most the release is only 15 critical bugs away from being ready"

 The new features are more important than bug free code.